I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfcollection/nf-wdfcollection-wdfcollectionremove.md

 For more information about object collections, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/framework-object-collections">Framework Object Collections</a>.

-The following code example removes a specified object from a specified object collection.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |